 Vision for digital learning at our school

-[The purpose of this section is to explain to the community the role that you would like digital technologies to play within the school environment.
-The text below is included as a sample only and should be amended to reflect your school community.]

 The use of digital technologies is a mandated component of the Victorian Curriculum F-10.

 Safe and appropriate use of digital technologies, including the internet, apps, computers and tablets, can provide students with rich opportunities to support learning and development in a range of ways.